 Dynamically-generated maps of renewable energy resources.
 It also offers downloadable GIS data and geospatial toolkits via FTP.

 National geographic databases of transportation infrastructure and facilities.

 NGA's GEOINT services, including DEM data of the Arctic and Combating Wildlife Trafficking.

 Interactive mapping application created by the Coastal Services Center that features tropical cyclone data of both Atlantic and Eastern North pacific basins.

 World's largest active archive of weather and climate data.
 The center develops both national and global datasets.
 Data is extracted via the GIS Map Services Index

 Interactive maps including data from the Earth and sun, including Earth observations from space and sea floor data.
 It offers software and conversion tools, as well as downloadable shapefiles extracted from interactive maps

 Directory database of 12 million U.S. businesses, from local sole proprietorships to Fortune 500 corporations.
 Searches include company name, business size, corporate linkages, SIC/NAICS, and detailed geographic information.
-Data extraction and viewing tutorials are available on how to harvest selected data
+Data extraction and viewing tutorials are available on how to harvest selected data and map downloaded data.

 A web-based interface that offers U.S. demographic information, including historical data starting in 1940.